Satisfactory Academic Progress

 Appeals Policy

-Students who are NOT meeting SAP for financial aid may submit an appeal to regain eligibility for one semester of financial aid probation.
+Students who are not meeting SAP for financial aid may submit an appeal to regain eligibility for one semester of financial aid probation.
 Appeals are reviewed on a case-by-case basis by the SAP coordinator and/or designated Financial Aid counselor.

 This should explain the extenuating circumstances* that affected your ability to make progress toward completing graduation requirements at an acceptable rate and what has changed so that you will meet SAP standards in the future.

-IMPORTANT REMINDER: As defined by Federal guidelines, examples of extenuating circumstances include:
+As defined by Federal guidelines, examples of extenuating circumstances include:

 • Prolonged illness under a doctor's care or illness/accidents requiring hospitalization